 Vet Helpline Friendly people with experience of the veterinary profession are there to talk to you in complete confidence.
 Local rates apply – 24 hour rapid response answer phone

 Samaritans home page The Samaritans provide confidential non-judgemental support, 24 hours a day for people experiencing feelings of distress or despair, including those which could lead to suicide.

 Address: Chris, PO Box 90 90, Stirling, FK8 2SA

-What To Do After A Death - Direct Gov Advice/checklist covering what to do, registering a death, paying for a funeral, documents and information, arranging a funeral etc
+What To Do After A Death - GOV.UK Advice/checklist covering what to do, registering a death, paying for a funeral, documents and information, arranging a funeral etc

 For veterinary surgeons and their dependents left in financial difficulty by a bereavement, the Veterinary Benevolent Fund may be able to offer assistance.